Wage and Hour Laws in Oregon | Current Oregon Labor Laws

 Sick Leave

-If the company has fewer than 10 employees in Oregon, or fewer than six employees in Portland, employers must provide unpaid sick time to employees.
+Employees in Oregon are entitled to receive paid sick time if the employer has 10 employees or more.
+The sick leave law is enforced by the Oregon Bureau of Labor & Industries.
+If the company has fewer than 10 employees in Oregon employers must provide unpaid sick time to employees.
 Regardless of company size, employers must provide up to one hour of sick leave for every 30 hours worked, up to 40 hours per year.

 Employers must keep employees updated regarding the sick time they have earned.
 Employees can start taking sick time once they have worked for their employers for 90 days.